 The financial system

 The financial system consists of banks and other companies (for instance insurance companies and mortgage institutions) and financial markets (such as bond markets and stock markets).
 It also consists of financial Infrastructure in the form of technical systems required to make payments and exchange securities.
 The system also includes the financial regulatory framework with legislation, regulation and other standards.
-Every day, payments flow through the financial system to a value of SEK 670 billion.

 Three main tasks